 Nature Conservancy lead scientist Sanjayan offers up his "Top 10" tips in our monthly column, "Ask the Conservationist."

-And when you're done reading, send us your questions on any conservation subject for one of the Conservancy's 720 staff scientists.
+And when you're done reading, send us your questions on any conservation subject for one of the Conservancy's hundreds of staff scientists.
 (Note: We regret that we can only answer one or two questions each month and that we cannot answer the others offline.)

 Shayne T. Holler of La Mesa, CA and Amaris Gardner of Dublin, GA write: